Language-Research-Technology/language-data-commons-vocabs/ontology.md

 ## Class: DataLicense

 A licence document for data licensing.
-This is a superclass of DataReuseLicense and DataLicense
+This is a superclass of DataReuseLicense and DataDepositLicense

 ### Subclass of: